activars/amd-js-copycat/README.md

 # AMD JS Copycat

 If you prefer to develop JavaScript with AMD module, this repository helps you to setup the project and create initial file structures.
+The idea is to copy or fork this repository to start your own without repetitive setup.

 ## When should I use this?
 * I only write pure javascript without template and css files